rohitrajagarwal/student-grade-calculator/README.md

 1. **JavaFX Runtime Error:**
    - Ensure you're using Java 23 or higher with JavaFX support
-   - The Gradle build automatically handles JavaFX dependencies
+   - Download JavaFX SDK separately from [OpenJFX](https://openjfx.io/)
+   - Use Method 3 (Direct Java Execution) for most reliable results

 2. **Window doesn't appear:**
    - Check if the application is running in the background
-   - Try running from command line to see any error messages
+   - Try running from VS Code's integrated terminal to see any error messages
+   - Ensure JavaFX SDK path is correct in the command

 3. **Build fails:**
    - Ensure Java 23 is installed: `java --version`
-   - Clean and rebuild: `./gradlew clean build`
+   - Clean and rebuild: `gradle clean build`
+   - Check that JAVA_HOME is set correctly

+4. **Module path issues:**
+   - Verify JavaFX SDK is downloaded and extracted properly
+   - Update the `--module-path` to point to your JavaFX `lib` directory
+   - Example paths:
+     - **macOS:** `/Users/username/Library/Java/JavaVirtualMachines/javafx-sdk-23.x.x/lib`
+     - **Windows:** `C:\Program Files\Java\javafx-sdk-23.x.x\lib`
+     - **Linux:** `/usr/local/javafx-sdk-23.x.x/lib`

 ### System Requirements